Simple Shipping FAQ

 Can products be "combined" so they are shipped in the same package?

-No. This is something we have discussed and have decided it won't be a feature that ever gets added to the Simple Shipping extension.
+No. This is something that has been discussed but decided it won't be a feature that ever gets added to the Simple Shipping extension.
 That feature is what would take it from being a "Simple" shipping plugin to being a "Complicated" shipping plugin - and we want it to remain "Simple" to set up and use.
 The amount of scenarios that would need to be considered are absolutely enormous.

 For a hypothetical example, you could have a car and a microwave being shipped in the same purchase.
 While they could fit into a very large box together, you wouldn't necessarily just throw them into the same box.
 You'd need to make sure both were secure - and shipping a microwave with a car is very different from shipping one on its own.
 Additionally, the plugin wouldn't know that a car is very heavy unless we also added a "weight" setting (one more level of complication for the user).
 We would then need to give you options to say that "if an object is heavier than X, it can't be shipped with other items".